fajmanjir/php-removed-generics-proposal/README.md

 - return type of function or method
 - parameter type of function or method
 - variables for subtypes of function definition, class definition, interface definition, trait definition or enum definition
+- subtypes of extending classes, interfaces, traits or enums
 - subtypes of array value and index type
 - subtypes for any _currently parsable type_